JuliaSpaceMissionDesign/JSMDocs.jl/docs/src/index.md

 CurrentModule = JSMDocs
 ```

-*A Julia-based ecosystem for space missions design.*
+*A Julia-based ecosystem for space missions design and operations.*

 Our package collection is specially crafted to provide you with a powerful
 and easy-to-use environment for conducting simulations, and data analysis related
-to space mission design.
+to space mission design and operations.

 Whether you're an experienced space engineer or a curious student looking to
 explore the depths of space, `JSMD` has got you covered.
 With its unique